OhadRevah/openshift-python-wrapper/containers/fedora/README.md

 32 tag should changed based on the Fedora version.

 ### Verify
-Change tests/manifests/vm-fedora.yaml to use fedora-staging image `image: quay.io/openshift-cnv/qe-cnv-tests-fedora-staging` Run the tests (cnv-tests).
+Change tests/utilities/manifests/vm-fedora.yaml to use fedora-staging image `image: quay.io/openshift-cnv/qe-cnv-tests-fedora-staging:<fedora vesion>` Run the tests (cnv-tests).

 Once verified push the image to quay.io/openshift-cnv/qe-cnv-tests-fedora